Navyhoang/North-America-Energy-Industry/1_Descriptive_Analysis/README.md

 # Project Objectives and Dataset Source

-**Objective:** This project is created to explore, analyze, and understand the current energy production from renewable energy sources in North America.
+**Objective:** This project is created to explore, analyze, and understand the current energy production from all energy sources in North America.

 **Analytics Type:** Descriptive Analytics.
 Thus, this project will summarize key features of the dataset to describe what happened in the past and provide digestible snapshots for visualization purposes.

 **Data Type:** Structured data (Nemerical and Categorical), Non time-series.
-Since it's a structured dataset, the clean dataset will be stored in a SQL database such as SQL Elephant or PostgreSQL.
+Since it's a structured dataset, the clean dataset will be later stored in a SQL database such as SQL Elephant or PostgreSQL.

 **Visualization Method:** Python libraries such as MatplotLib, Seaborn.
 In addition, a dashboard will also be created using Power BI.